bellikal/enjoy-your-icecream/README.md

 Ice Cream Shop Landing Page
 This project is a simple landing page for a fictional ice cream shop.
 It has been created using HTML, CSS, and SCSS to design an appealing user interface.

-Features
-- Display of information about the ice cream shop, including opening hours and contact details.
-- Appealing design and layout for a better user experience.
-- Utilization of SCSS for structuring and organizing the CSS stylesheet.

 Open the Landing Page:
 Open the index.html file in your web browser to view the landing page.